This tour will be accompanied by Chuck & Judy Nichols

 A curvy road will lead us to Lake Trasimeno whose shores teem with migratory birds.
 We’ll cycle near beautiful olive groves to Cortona, the setting for Francis Mayes’s best seller, Under the Tuscan Sun.
 Overnight in Cortona.

 Today we will enter Tuscany through the magnificent wine country of Montepulciano, one of Tuscany’s highest hilltop towns.
 Renowned for its Vino Nobile, Montepulciano also boasts a unique blend of Renaissance architecture and is perched on a narrow ridge of volcanic rock.
-Overnight in Montepulciano.
+We will spend 2 nights in our favorite villa in Italy!
+Overnight a few Kms from Montepulciano.

 The road winds through hills and oak woods to Monte Oliveto Maggiore, the most impressive abbey in Italy.
 Then it’s on to Siena, our final destination.
 Siena is one of the most beautiful medieval cities in Italy.
 Its famous Piazza Del Campo is an open-air museum and architectural gem.
 Overnight in Siena.